-For any language, the name of the launcher and that of the configuration file must differ without modifying the extension.
+For any language, the name of the launcher and that of the configuration file may differ but without modifying the extension.

 The default extensions (.exe and .ini) must be preserved.

-Mac OS X has a native support for multi language bundles so the resulted package will contain the translations for all languages.
+Advanced Installer creates Mac OS X bundles with native multi language support so the resulted package will contain the translations for all languages.

 The localizable items of a Mac OS X application are:

 - The display the name of the Java Product.
 It's value is defined by the name of the Java Product.